 Menu

-Based on the official Supabase Next.js authentication guide and the actual code from the Nexty.dev template, this documentation will detail the code integration steps and usage methods for Supabase Auth in Next.js projects.
+This guide builds upon the official Supabase Next.js authentication guide and includes practical examples from the Nexty.dev boilerplate to demonstrate step-by-step integration and usage patterns for Supabase Auth in Next.js projects.

 Step 1: Install Dependencies